the-turing-way/the-turing-way/book/website/collaboration/stakeholder-engagement.md

 Stakeholder Impact Assessments (SIAs) are a tool used to gain anticipatory insight into the project impacts, defined as the possible harms and benefits.
 SIAs take the form of questionnaires addressing the ethical permissibility, transparency, accountability, and equity of projects.
-We use SIAs to identify and document the full range of potential impacts and provide project teams a contextual awareness of the social environments impacted by their projects.
+SIAs are used to identify and document the full range of potential impacts and provide project teams with a contextual awareness of the social environments impacted by their projects.
-This activity can help teams steer the direction of their projects preventively to ensure that they support the wellbeing and sustainability of the individuals and communities they impact and mitigate any harms.
+This activity can help teams steer the direction of their projects proactively to ensure that they support the wellbeing and sustainability of the individuals and communities they impact and mitigate any harms.

 Evaluations of project impacts should ideally be done in collaboration with stakeholders.
-In the context of SIAs, stakeholders are individuals and communities that are impacted or may impact projects.
+In the context of SIAs, stakeholders can be both individuals and communities that are impacted or may impact projects.
 Engaging stakeholders in conducting SIAs helps secure the accuracy and integrity of SIA outcomes.
 This is because gaps in identity and experience between project teams and impacted individuals may cause there to be differences between how team members view project impacts and how stakeholders experience them.
 Facilitating proportionate stakeholder engagement and input throughout the AI lifecycle is a way to gain a richer understanding of the impacts that projects may have on stakeholders.